 There are also six primitive campsites for true Maine adventures on the Preserve.
 Many of these sites are accessible by our fleet of modern canoes and kayaks.

 Programs on the Black Wilderness Preserve

-Lennox Lodge is a popular destination for student trips, FLC trips, and Outpost.
+Lennox Lodge is a popular destination for student trips, and FLC trips.

 Split over 2.5 weeks, the first half of break students spend in Eustis, the second half is a service trip to a remote destination, last year was Puerto Rico.
 This is an opportunity for students to engage with their local and global community.
-Cost: $2,500 for current students
+Inquire further for pricing.